hephaestus-compiler-project/thalia-popl-eval/README.md

   --output-dir eval-figures/
 ```

-The output of the above commands is three figures
+The output of the above commands are three figures
 that reside in the following paths on your host machine:
 `figures/groovy-cov-comparison.pdf`,
 `figures/scala-cov-comparison.pdf`,